Hexachords/Python_Exercises/README.md

 # Python_Exercises
- A collection of Python exercises and challenges
+ A collection of Python exercises , challenges and solutions